Dement242/Silly_ComfyUI_LCM/README.md

   6. "CFG Scale" is set to 1.1 in the json-Workflow.
 (Line 6 if you want to edit:' "cfg": 1.1, )

-  7. "Sampling method" is also set in the json. (no point in changing unless you want corrupted images)
+  7. "Sampling method" (lcm) is also set in the json. (no point in changing unless you want corrupted images)

 # To be able to include Loras in the prompt: